beuaaa/pywinauto_recorder/README.rst

 Description
 ###########
-The 'Pywinauto recorder' records UI actions and save them in a Python script.
+The "Pywinauto recorder" records user interface actions and saves them in a Python script.
-The generated Python script allows to playback the UI actions in the respective order that user recorded them.
+The generated Python script plays back user interface actions in the order in which the user recorded them.

-When the recorder is started, it is in Pause mode.
-To enter in Recording mode you have to press ATL+r.
-Then the recorder generates a path to the element under the mouse cursor, if this path is unique it paints in green the element.
-Then the user can click or do another action on the UI.
-To stop recording the user have to press ALT+r

-'Pywinauto recorder' uses accessibility technologies via Pywinauto library
+The "Pywinauto recorder" uses accessibility technologies via the Pywinauto library.

 Installation
 ############